Russ and the Cave House

 - Maybe a little advertising to speed things up

-- Training to get yourself started – here are some courses
+- Training to get yourself started – here are some Internet Marketing Training courses

 Then apply yourself diligently, a few hours per day (or even per week) and focus on your new business without deviating.
 As Russ is now doing.